OpenDMA/opendma-spec/OpenDMA-Spec.md

 #### §2 Data types

 The simple object model is able to hold data as scalar values or un-typed references to other objects.
-Both may be either single valued or multiple valued (arrays).
+Both may be either single valued or multi valued (arrays).

 ##### §2.1 Scalar values

 The OpenDMA class architecture knows these scalar data types:

-1. String
+1. String (Unicode)
 2. Integer
 3. Short integer
 4. Long integer
 5. Float
 6. Double
 7. Boolean
-8. DateTime **we might need to change to Calendar to cover timezones!**
+8. DateTime (including time zone.
+Time zone may be undetermined)
 9. BLOB (Binary large object)

 ##### §2.2 Reference values